SidingsMedia/Sidings-Media-Railway-Controller/docs/developers/contributing/getting-started.rst

 Once you have gotten the go ahead for your idea then you can start making your changes.
 Just fork the repository and make your changes there.
-Once your done you can `create a pull request`_ proposing to merge your changes into the ``develop`` branch.
-You can also create a pull request when you start working on your feature by creating a :doc:`/developers/contributing/pr-guide#_wip` pull request.
+Once your done you can :doc:`/developers/contributing/pr-guide` proposing to merge your changes into the ``develop`` branch.
+You can also create a pull request when you start working on your feature by creating a :ref:`wip` pull request.
 This isn't essential but it just makes it a bit easier for us to see how your feature is progressing and assist you if you need any help.

 .. _`create an issue`: https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue